 Which seam should I return if there are multiple seams of minimum energy?
 The assignment specification does not say, so you are free to return any such seam.

 data type is mutable.
 Must I still defensively copy of the

-A data type should not have side effects (unless they are specified in the API).
+A data type should have no side effects (unless they are specified in the API).

-It should behave properly as prescribed even if the client mutates
+It should also behave as prescribed even if the client mutates

 Picture object passed to the constructor or returned from the

 As a result, you might need to make defensive copies of any